 How to Keep Magic Inexpensive by Treating it Like a Regular Game

 Like a regular game, you can buy Magic once.
-You just buy premade decks and play.
-A few ways to do this include:
+You just buy pre-made decks and play.
+A few ways to do this in 2015 included:

 - Sample Packs (game stores give these to brand new players for free)